AnimalGenomicsETH/Lectures/2024_FAO/slides.md

 > Can we exploit the diversity in the graph genome to improve analyses of other data?

+. . .

 Pangenomes as a resource:

 > Can we exploit the diversity already present **within** the graph to address questions

----

 ### Nothing new under the sun

-Pangenomes are effectively *overhyped*
+Pangenomes are sadly [overhyped]{.alert}

+. . .

+\

 Input is lots of sequencing data...

 \hfill ...output is genomic alignment/variation

+\

 . . .

-Avoid "pangenome" becoming the new "quantum"
+Stop "pangenome" becoming the new "quantum"!

----

 ### ~~Nothing~~ Something new under the sun